vinnniiee/weather-app/README.md

 # Weather App

 Weather App is a web application that provides weather information.
 The backend is built using Node.js and Express, and the frontend is built using React.
-The application is deployed on [Render](https://weather-app-x4v9.onrender.com/).

 Deployed on: [Render](https://weather-app-x4v9.onrender.com/)